-Pope speaks out for immigrants in Christmas Eve message
+Pope prays for two-state solution to Israeli-Palestinian conflict

 Mary and Joseph, he said, were immigrants, who struggled to find a safe place to stay in Bethlehem.

 "They had to leave their people, their home and their land," Francis told an audience at St. Peter's Basilica in the Vatican.
-"This was no comfortable or easy journey for a young couple about to have a child ...
+"This was no comfortable or easy journey for a young couple about to have a child. ...
 At heart, they were full of hope and expectation because of the child about to be born; yet their steps were weighed down by the uncertainties and dangers that attend those who have to leave their home behind."

 'New social imagination'

-The Argentinian son of an Italian immigrant, Francis has often spoke out on behalf of immigrants and those forced to leave their homes.
-He is the first Pope to be a member of the Jesuits, an evangelical order present in every continent which is active in advocating for refugees.
+The Argentinian son of an Italian immigrant, Francis often has spoken out on behalf of immigrants and those forced to leave their homes.
+He is the first Pope to be a member of the Jesuits, an order present in every continent that is active in advocating for refugees.

 "So many other footsteps are hidden in the footsteps of Joseph and Mary," Francis said Sunday.